 When packing your parade-day gear, keep this checklist below handy so you can bring along a variety of lower-calorie, lightened up items with you to the parade route.
 And just to be clear, we’re not saying that all of these items are necessarily nutritious, but they’re at least better than the standard Mardi Gras fare.

 - Daiquiris.
 Sorry, but we’re not referring to the thousand-plus calorie bombshells from the daiquiri shop.
-We’re talking about the DIY types, blended with real fruit (frozen works well) and not all the sugar.
+We’re talking about the DIY, mocktail types blended with real fruit (frozen works well) and not all the sugar.

 - Flavored or Bottled Waters.
 Stay hydrated with flavored sparkling water like La Croix, Dasani Sparkling or Target’s Simply Balanced, available in a variety of flavors.
 They have zero calories with no artificial sweeteners or colors, and make for a great low-calorie mixer as well.

 If plain water isn’t appealing to you, try adding flavor with a stick pack of Agave Five Drink Mix packets by Madhava (available at natural foods stores like Whole Foods Market) with just five calories per packet and nothing artificial.
 Other flavor packet add-ins include Crystal Light Pure (naturally sweetened with Truvia) or a packet of Emergen-C.